 What makes a good Instagram widget for a website

-• he design is changed to suit the customer, not left on its default setting.
-Generic widgets with off-brand fonts and visible platform logos signal "we added a plugin."
-Good ones feel native to the page.
+The design is changed to suit your brand.
+Generic widgets with fonts from other brands and visible platform logos signal "we added a plugin."
+The best ones feel like they belong on the page.

-• Moderation is not optional.
-Hashtag feeds without moderation are a gamble.
-One inappropriate post going live on your homepage can undo a lot of goodwill.
-Use pre-moderation or keyword filtering any time you're pulling from public hashtags.
+It's important to be moderate.
+Hashtag feeds without moderation are risky.
+If one inappropriate post goes live on your homepage, it can ruin a lot of goodwill.
+Use pre-moderation or keyword filtering when using public hashtags.

-• The content mix is varied.
+The content mix is varied.
 Feeds that only show your own posts are fine.
-Feeds that mix your posts with user-generated content are more convincing.
-Oakland Zoo aggregates both visitor-tagged photos and their own account posts, which makes the homepage feel interactive rather than like a brand broadcast.
+Combining your posts with user-generated content makes your content more believable.
+Oakland Zoo puts together photos that visitors have tagged and their own posts.
+This makes the zoo's homepage feel interactive, like it's not just a brand's advertisements.

-• There's a clear reason for the visitor to engage.
-The best Instagram widgets serve a purpose: showing product use in real life, surfacing event buzz, building community trust.
+There's a clear reason for visitors to engage.
+The best Instagram widgets serve a purpose: showing how products are used in real life, creating excitement around events, and building trust among the community.
 A grid of your last nine posts without context is decoration, not strategy.

 Common mistakes to avoid